JOB TITLE: Park Foreman

 REQUIRED LICENSES, CERTIFICATIONS, AND REGISTRATIONS:

 II.
-Minnesota pesticide applicators license for general grounds, turf & ornamental, mosquito control, and aquatic treatment.
+Minnesota pesticide applicators license for general grounds, turf & ornamental, and mosquito control.

 EQUIPMENT AND TOOL OPERATION: